mangate/SelfGPT/README.md

 ## Deploy to Microsoft Azure

+1. Create an account at Microsoft Azure if you don't have any [here](https://signup.live.com/?lic=1), notice that you'll need a credit card for this (you do not have to pay anything).

-1. Install the *Azure CLI* tools, instructions [here](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) and verify they work properly by running `az account list` and making sure it completes without error and outputs the correct information.
+2. Install the *Azure CLI* tools, instructions [here](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) and verify they work properly by running `az login` and then `az account list` and making sure it completes without error and outputs the correct information.

-2. Enter the `azure` folder, and run `azure-deploy.cmd` - it will ask you a few questions, and then deploy everything to *Azure* - it's as simple as that!
+2. Enter the `azure` folder in the cloned repo, and run `azure-deploy.cmd` - it will ask you a few questions, and then deploy everything to *Azure* - it's as simple as that! **Note:** remember or copy the app name that you have given, you will need it in the next step.

 3. Once the app is deployed, you can enter its address in the _Twilio_ incoming message hook (remember to suffix it with `/wasms`).
 The address is `https://<<app name>>.azurewebsites.net/wasms`.
+Reminder: the incoming message hook can be found in the Twilio console under Messaging -> Settings -> WhatsApp sendbox settings

 **NOTE**: If you are using a free app service plan (as is the default in the repo at the moment), note that it might take a while for the app to "warm up" so be patient (might take up to 3 minutes, or maybe more).
 The way to deal with that is to send a `/h` command to the bot and if it doesn't respond, wait 3 minutes and send another `/h` - only if it responds then you may send other commands to it.